SweetCodingInc/HubEditor/CONTRIBUTING.md

 overwrite your old commit: `git push --force`

 Be sure to post in the PR conversation that you have made the requested changes.

+#### Troubleshooting
+If you run into any issues while running `yarn start` command.
+Please follow these steps

+- First close any running instances of HubEditor
+- Run `yarn run server`
+- Run `yarn run client`
+- Once these two are successful, close each instance
+- Run `yarn start` - this should get you started correctly.

+In case you still face any issues, please don't hesitate to contact us in our [gitter room](https://gitter.im/HubEditor/Lobby) or you may also open an issue on github